mikaelrothig/mikaelrothig/README.md

 ## Howzit 👋🏻

-I'm Mikael Röthig, a `Software Developer` from Cape Town, South Africa.
+I'm Mikael Röthig, a `Software Engineer` from Cape Town, South Africa.
 I build user-friendly websites and applications with a focus on clean code and visually appealing designs.

 Lets connect! <a href="mailto:mrrothig@gmail.com">mrrothig@gmail.com</a>